pseuxide/pseuxide.github.io/_posts/2024-06-26-how_game_hackers_load_their_kernel_driver.md

 ```

 Now all it has to do is calling NtAddAtom from user mode.
-When syscall happens and transitions to kernel, the kernel hook that we set will be kicked automatically.
+When syscall happens and the instruction transitions into kernel mode NtAddAtom, the kernel hook that we set will be kicked automatically.

-For easy read I strip out some details but this is where kdmapper calls NtAddAtom:
+For easy read I strip out some details but this is where kdmapper calls user mode NtAddAtom:

 ```cpp
 const auto NtAddAtom = reinterpret_cast<void*>(GetProcAddress(ntdll, "NtAddAtom"));